artacone/ft_printf/README.md

 # ft_printf

+A project at School21.
+[Subject](printf.pdf) has all the details.

-Implementation of printf function in C (School21 project).
+In short, it's an implementation of `printf` function in C.

+All code is written in correspondence with [Norm](https://github.com/42School/norminette) codestyle.